MrYsLab/python_banyan/README.md

 ![](https://github.com/MrYsLab/python_banyan/blob/master/images/BanyanTree.png)

 ## INSTALLATION INSTRUCTIONS
+Please note that Python Banyan is not currently compatible with Python 2.
+Please use Python 3.4 or above.

 You have the option to install the Python Banyan framework alone or the framework plus all the examples.

 To install the framework alone: